kahboom/nerdycode-posts/2020/microservices-micro-frontends.md

 The idea of micro frontends is that your application is logically broken down into smaller, independent parts that are organized by team or functionality and later composed into a single UI.

 How you choose to integrate these systems to get from pieces to an entire whole can vary.
-Following that, the final result doesn't change: from the user's perspective there is only one single, seamless, user interface.

-That it was broken into itty bitty pieces before they got there is something they just don't care about.
+Following that, the final result doesn't change: from the user's perspective there is only one user interface.
+That it was broken into itty bitty pieces before they got there is something they _just don't care about_.

 Ensuring that teams working independently with potentially different technologies and processes still results in a single cohesive product is, indeed, one of the challenges specific to working with micro frontends.